nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Only the item name is searched.
 * Items matching at least one keyword will be returned.
 For example, `find Chocolate Milk` will return `Cadbury Chocolate` and `Almond Milk`.
-* Items displayed are not in order of relevance.
+* Items displayed are not in order of relevance, i.e. the topmost item displayed may not be the best match.

 </div>